yashtarale/-PLANTIFY-Android-Mobile-application-/README.md

+Use this link to See UI : https://www.youtube.com/watch?v=afKdssQvjiE

 # -PLANTIFY-Android-Mobile-application-
  This software offers real-time disease identification and expert recommendations.
  Tools for detecting plant diseases in crops, fruits, and garden plants.